cjurjiu/catalinjurjiu.github.io/_posts/2018-08-15-git-send-commits-through-mail-part1.md

 Sometimes one needs to get creative in order to complete the job.<!--more-->

 This is a 3-part series, with this being the first part.
-The next two parts will arrive soon.
+[Part 2](http://www.catalinjurjiu.com/git/git-send-commits-through-mail-part2) is already available, Part 3 will arrive soon.

 ## Scenario